tectalichq/public-openai-client-php/README.md

 Please see the OpenAI API documentation for more details on obtaining your authentication credentials.

 In the **Usage** code above, customize the `Authentication` constructor to your needs.
-For example, you may wish to define your credentials in an environment variable and pass it to the constructor.
+For example, will likely need to add a `OPENAI_API_KEY` environment variable to your system.

 ### Client Class